Trains Wales services on the

 Please note.
 The period of validity of the National Network timetables has

-Any times and travel details given apply only for the currency of the timetable valid from May 19 to September 8 2013.
+Any times and travel details given apply only for the currency of the timetable valid from December 8 2013 to May 17 2014.

 From Ebbw Vale Parkway, Monday to Saturday services to Cardiff